open-cluster-management-io/enhancements/enhancements/sig-architecture/98-cluster-permission/README.md

 - Allows the `ManagedServiceAccount` as Subject Kind for RoleBinding and ClusterRoleBinding.

+### Use cases

+The primary use case of the `ClusterPermission` is to allow a controller on the hub cluster to gain access to the managed cluster API server with authorization regulations.
+The access to the managed cluster API server is done via the ServiceAccount token managed by the `ManagedServiceAccount` and the access level of the ServiceAccount is handled by the `ClusterPermission`.

 ### Future goals

 - It is currently assumed that the user of `ClusterPermission` is either a cluster admin or